Transmission (mechanical device): Motorcycles

-Fixed-ratio transmissions
+Fixed-ratio

 The simplest transmissions used a fixed ratio to provide either a gear reduction or increase in speed, sometimes in conjunction with a change in the orientation of the output shaft.
-Examples of such transmissions are used in helicopters, wind turbines and power take-offs (PTOs) for tractors.
+Examples of such transmissions are used in helicopters and wind turbines.
 In the case of a wind turbine, the first stage of the gearbox is usually a planetary gear, to minimize the size while withstanding the high torque inputs from the turbine.

-Multi-ratio transmissions
+Multi-ratio

-Many transmissions - especially for transportation applications - have multiple gear ratios that can be switched between while the machine is operating.
-The multiple ratios are used to match the range of input speeds (e.g. engine rpm) with the output speed (e.g. the speed of a car) required for a given situation.
+Many transmissions – especially for transportation applications – have multiple gears that are used to change the ratio of input speed (e.g. engine speed) to the output speed (e.g. the speed of a car) as required for a given situation.
+Gear (ratio) selection can be manual, semi-automatic, or automatic.

 Manual

 A manual transmission requires the driver to manually select the gears by operating a gear stick and clutch (which is usually a foot pedal for cars or a hand lever for motorcycles).

+Early manual transmissions were non-synchronized and used straight cut gears, the latter means that while the gears move they make a distinct and loud whining sound, nowadays making them applicable only to heavy machinery like trucks, buses and tractors since they can withstand higher forces, or motorcycles and racing cars for the simple design and reductions in weight compared to common manual transmissions.

-Most transmissions in modern cars use synchromesh to synchronise the speeds of the input and output shafts.
+Most transmissions in modern cars use the synchromesh design to synchronise the speeds of the input and output shafts.
 However, prior to the 1950s, most cars used non-synchronous transmissions.

 Sequential manual

 A sequential manual transmission is a type of non-synchronous transmission used mostly for motorcycles and racing cars.
 It produces faster shift times than synchronized manual transmissions, through the use of dog clutches rather than synchromesh.
-Sequential manual transmissions also restricts the driver to selecting either the next or previous gear, in a successive order.
+Sequential manual transmissions also restrict the driver to selecting either the next or previous gear, in a successive order.

+Due to sequential transmissions being designed for reduction in complexity, weight and size for their use cases, unlike common manual transmissions, which are designed for simplicity of use and quiet operation, they use straight cut gears (spur gears), which produce a very characteristic whining sound while spinning.
+Sequential transmissions can produce more than one distinct whining sound depending on the specific design, but usually the most audible whine changes in pitch with (corresponds to) the speed of the wheels (output shaft), and gets more audible the faster the gears spin.